Johansoltoft/johansoltoft.github.io/_pages/about.md

   /* Styles for devices with a max-width of 768px (tablets and mobile phones) */
   @media (max-width: 768px) {
     .responsive-div {
-      flex-basis: 100%; /* Each div takes full width of the viewport */
+      flex: 1 1 100%; /* Each div takes full width of the viewport */
       max-width: 100%; /* Aligns with flex-basis */
       padding: 15px; /* Slightly larger padding */
     }